datascisteven/Automated-Hate-Tweet-Detection/index.md

 # Data Understanding:

-What are the challenges in dealing with tweets:
+**What are some of the challenges in dealing with tweets?**

-Inconsistent use of grammar, proper spelling, punctuation, and capitalization Repetition of same ch1aracter, and use of random abbreviations makes tokenization and POS tagging difficult Use of special characters, i.e. emojis, emoticons, hashtags
+- Inconsistent use of grammar, proper spelling, punctuation, and capitalization
+- Repetition of same ch1aracter, and use of random abbreviations makes tokenization and POS tagging difficult
+- Use of special characters, i.e. emojis, emoticons, hashtags

+Must be considered when coming up with preprocessing function for tweets.

-*Here are the visualizations for the top 25 tokens for training hate and non-hate tweets:*
+**What are the top 25 tokens for hate and non-hate tweets?**

 <center><img src="images/freq_dist_zero.png"></center>